chef/chef-web-docs/content/saas/sso.md

     weight = 40
 +++

-Single sign-on (SSO) is an authentication method that enables you to securely authenticate and use all services with just one set of credentials.
+Single Sign-On (SSO) is an authentication method that enables you to securely authenticate and use all services with just one set of credentials.

 ## Chef SaaS SAML configuration

-Chef SaaS users can login using a SAML-based external identity provider (IdP).
+Chef SaaS users can log in using a SAML-based external Identity Provider (IdP).

-Chef SaaS supports the following IDps:
+Chef SaaS supports the following IdPs:

 {{< readfile file="content/automate/reusable/md/saml_supported_identity_providers.md" >}}

 ### Add SAML configuration

-It's crucial to note that your account must hold the Administrator policy to access the SSO user interface.
-This policy is automatically granted to members of the admin team.
+{{< note >}}It is crucial to note that your account must hold the Administrator policy to access the SSO user interface.
+This policy is automatically granted to members of the admin team.{{< /note >}}

 Use the following instructions to add a SAML configuration in Chef SaaS.

-1. Login to your Chef SaaS account and append `/sso` to your fully qualified domain name in your browser toolbar.
+1. Log in to your Chef SaaS account and append `/sso` to your fully qualified domain name in your browser toolbar.
 For example, `https://automate.example.com/sso`.

 1. On the Chef SaaS SSO page, enter the following information:

    SSO URL
-   : The single sign-on URL provided by the IDP.
+   : The single sign-on URL provided by the IdP.
    : _Required_

    Email Attribute
-   : The user email attribute is set in the IDP.
+   : The user email attribute is set in the IdP.
    : _Required_

    Username Attribute